hyperledger/aries-rfcs/concepts/0103-indirect-identity-control/README.md

 ## Summary

 Compares and contrasts three forms of indirect identity control that have much in common and that should be explored together: __delegation__, __guardianship__, and __controllership__.
 Recommends mechanisms that allow identity technology to model each with flexibility, precision, and safety.
-These recommendations can be applied to many decentralized identity and credentialing ecosystems.
+These recommendations can be applied to many decentralized identity and credentialing ecosystems--not just to the ones best known in Hyperledger circles.

 ## Motivation